kenneym/bug_classification_research/README.md

 Especially in cases in which model accuracy is of utmost importance, or in cases in which bias is a factor, closely monitoring model confidence is of serious importance.
 That being said, we believe the research community is in desperate need of accessible and straightforward methodologies for model confidence bounding… as well as other methods for model monitoring (ex: explainability metrics, bias metrics, etc.).
 We hope that our project and the library we will be publishing shortly to work with Monte Carlo Dropout in Tensorflow will help the machine learning research community to better address these issues.

-It is also worth noting that we use a custom preprocessing library that automates lemmatization, word stemming, and stop word removal.
-Jake’s Computational Linguistics (COSC 72) professor really liked this library, and thinks it could be published.

 ### A Note on the Codebase:

 The model we built is currently being placed into production at pegasystems with the help of a devops team.
-In order to prepare this model for production, we wrote significantly more code than is available in this submission to allow for the following features.
+In order to prepare this model for production, we wrote significantly more code than is shown in this repository to allow for the following features.

-Allow the model to be retrained periodically on new bug report data collected from consumers.
-Automation scripts to obtain this data and retrain the model on a specified schedule without any human intervention necessary.
+- Allow the model to be retrained periodically on new bug report data collected from consumers.
+- Automation scripts to obtain this data and retrain the model on a specified schedule without any human intervention necessary.
-Allow the model to take on new backlog IDs (representing new technology teams), or remove obsolete ones as needed.
+- Allow the model to take on new backlog IDs (representing new technology teams), or remove obsolete ones as needed.
-Production grade REST API that allows the model to be utilized by client applications in production.
+- Production grade REST API that allows the model to be utilized by client applications in production.

 Because these aspects of the code would uncover specific details about the deployment of our code on Pegasystems servers, we redacted these elements of our code base and returned our codebase to represent just our research efforts.
 Production-ready code is not included for security reasons.
 In addition, we redacted any elements of the code that were deemed to be proprietary and unsuitable for outside viewing.

-Finally, the data that was used to construct the machine learning model itself is proprietary (it consists of actual bug reports sent from pega users and is marked as confidential) and therefore cannot be shared with the review committee.
-We recognize that this poses a unique challenge in assessing our code, so we are happy to provide a demo of the code on our own machine so as not to violate these confidentiality constraints.
-Also note that all of our Jupyter notebooks have been run, and their outputs reflect the behavior of our code- therefore, our notebooks can be also used to evaluate the accuracy of our code.
+Finally, the data that was used to construct the machine learning model itself is proprietary (it consists of actual bug reports sent from pega users and is marked as confidential) and therefore cannot be shared online.

 We've added a 'launch binder' button that allows you to open up this codebase and view all of the included jupyter notebooks in a cloud-hosted jupyter environment for your convenience.
-Please let us know if there are any other requests you might have to make the assessment of our codebase more feasible.

 # README:

 ## <span style="color: orange;">Summary</span>